Pressure's on Netanyahu as judicial reform plans spark chaos

 During furious scenes in the Knesset early on Monday, opposition members of parliament attacked Simcha Rothman, the committee chairman who has shepherded the bill, with cries of “Shame!
 Shame!” and accusations comparing the bill to militant groups that want the destruction of Israel.

-Three months after it took power, Gallant’s removal has plunged Netanyahu’s hard-right coalition into crisis as it also faces a deepening security emergency in the occupied West Bank.
+Three months after Netanyahu’s hard-right coalition took power, Mr Gallant’s removal has plunged it into crisis as it also faces a deepening security emergency in the occupied West Bank.

 In a sign of the tensions within the coalition, National Security Minister Itamar Ben-Gvir, who heads one of the hardline pro-settler parties in the coalition, called for the overhaul to go ahead.